 Better User Experience

-When a search doesn’t return the right results, customers are forced to either enter a new query, browse manually, or leave your site entirely in frustration.
+When a search doesn’t return the right results, customers must enter a new query, browse manually, or leave your site entirely.
 In other words, poor search makes for a poor user experience.
-That’s why it’s important to hone in on the most relevant result as quickly in the process as possible.
-(Yes, even when it’s a first-time visitor to your website.)
+That’s why it’s important to surface the most relevant result as quickly as possible.
+(Even when it’s a first-time visitor to your website.)

 A great search experience is…

-• Intelligent: You can help your visitors find the best results with additional features.
-Automatic suggestions populate search terms as customers type in the search bar.
+- Intelligent: Automatic suggestions populate search terms as customers type in the search bar.
 Synonym detection searches related terms that aren’t an exact match.
 Autocorrection compensates for misspellings and typos.
-Facets let site visitors narrow results even further after their search is complete.
-All of these features can be powered with artificial intelligence and machine learning (though, that’s not all AI and ML can do), giving you a helping hand along the way.
+Search facets let site visitors narrow results even further after their search is complete.
+These features can be powered with artificial intelligence and machine learning.

-• Engaging: Customers don’t know what they don’t know.
-Search engine results that are paired with relevant recommendations can help them discover new products, services, or content that keep them clicking on your site.
+- Engaging: Search engine results paired with relevant recommendations can help them discover new products, services, or content that keep them clicking on your site.

 Optimized Content